2nd edition: 25th - 26th November 2025,

 Florence (Italy)

-Integrating PV technologies in the Built Environment
+Integrating PV technologies in the built environment and landscape

 Meet the experts and discover innovations